 In our effort to offer the best spices available, Burma Spice takes things a step further in shrinking the supply chain.
 Many of the most popular Burma Spice products go from farm to table in just a few weeks.

 Consider our Dried Kaffir Lime Leaves.
 We take freshly picked leaves directly from farms in the USA.
 After washing the leaves, we dry them in a dark, cool room with low humidity.
 After three days, they’re ready to be packed and shipped to customers.
 We sell a lot of these and have new fresh leaves every two weeks.
 This makes a huge difference in flavor!

-Not all spices can be grown well in the USA.
-The best Ceylon Cinnamon, for example, comes fro Sri Lanka.
-However, since Burma Spice grinds cinnamon ourselves in small batches, and then sells those small batches through e-commerce, we’re able to cut off 90% of the flavor-robbing time spent in a supply chain.
+Not all spices can be grown with the same quality in the USA.
+The best Ceylon Cinnamon, for example, comes from Sri Lanka.
+However, since we grind the cinnamon ourselves in small batches, and then sell those small batches through our e-commerce, we’re able to cut off 90% of the flavor-robbing time spent in a supply chain.

 Many of our customers have tried Burma Spice Ceylon Cinnamon side-by-side with store bought cinnamon and have been amazed at how pronounced the difference is.

 We work directly with the best growers all over the world to assure that we are bringing to your table the freshest, most vibrant, and exotic spices.
 They are purchased directly from harvest and stored in climate-controlled conditions to ensure freshness and preserve their volatile organic oils.
 The intense flavor, color, and aroma attest to their freshness.